oceanprotocol-archive/OEPs/11/README.md

 * SQUID - Library encapsulating the Ocean Protocol business logic.
 Interacts with all the different components/APIs of the system.
 Currently it's provided in the following languages:
   - [Squid Javascript](https://github.com/oceanprotocol/squid-js) - Javascript version of Squid to be integrated with Frontend applications.
   - [Squid Python](https://github.com/oceanprotocol/squid-py) - Python version of Squid to be integrated with Backend applications.
 The primary users are data scientists.
+  - [Squid Java](https://github.com/oceanprotocol/squid-java) - Java version of Squid to be integrated with JVM applications.
+The primary users are data engineers.
 * [KEEPER CONTRACTS](https://github.com/oceanprotocol/keeper-contracts) - Provides the Service Agreement (SA) business logic.
 * [SECRET STORE](https://github.com/oceanprotocol/parity-ethereum) - Included as part of the Parity Ethereum client.
 Allows the PUBLISHER to encrypt the Asset url.
 Integrates with the SA in order to authorize on-chain the decryption of the Asset url by the CONSUMER
 * [BRIZO](https://github.com/oceanprotocol/brizo) - Microservice to be executed by a PUBLISHER.
 It exposes the HTTP REST API permitting access to PUBLISHER Assets or additional services like computation.